 Keep in mind that a marketing strategy differs from a marketing plan.

-A marketing strategy is the blueprint that marketing teams use to create and execute their marketing plans.
+A marketing strategy is a blueprint that marketing teams use to create and execute their marketing plans.

 Marketing plans, on the other hand, consist of actionable marketing activities like content marketing and social marketing efforts, among a slew of specific initiatives including marketing campaigns, blog posts, big-rock content releases, influencer marketing, and a vast array of other marketing tactics.

-Businesses need a documented marketing strategy and a measurable marketing plan in order to be able to create a marketing roadmap, set smart goals, and follow them through to the finish line.
+Businesses need a documented marketing strategy and a measurable marketing plan to create a marketing roadmap, set smart goals, and follow them through to the finish line.

 That’s all part of your marketing strategy and the marketing plan that goes with it.

-When you’re creating a marketing plan template, you want it to be useful in multiple circumstances for different projects and campaigns.
-The best way to do this is to include key, high-level sections that your marketing team will follow when they plan out their marketing strategies, tactics, and tasks.
+The best way to do it is to include key, high-level sections that your marketing team will follow when they plan out their marketing strategies.

-An executive summary is a good thing to include in any marketing plan to make sure everyone’s on the same page, from marketing team members to other departments and various stakeholders inside your organization and beyond is on the same page.
+An executive summary is a good thing to include in any marketing plan.
+It ensures everyone inside your organization and beyond is on the same page.